Skip to Main Content

 Michelin

-Sixteen dome-shaped cabanas on one of the world's largest wine estates, Chozos Resort by AKEN Spirit trades scale for intimacy without sacrificing setting.
-At the foot of the Andes in Agrelo, each chozo comes with a private terrace and plunge pool, and the surrounding Dragonback Estate frames nearly every view.
-Rates from $703 per night position it within Mendoza's upper tier of wine-country accommodation.
+Sixteen dome-shaped cabanas on one of Mendoza's largest wine estates, Chozos Resort by AKEN Spirit trades scale for intimacy without sacrificing setting.
+Each chozo comes with a private terrace and plunge pool, with the snowcapped Andes forming the western horizon.
+At roughly $703 per night, it sits in the upper tier of Agrelo's wine-country accommodation, positioned as a base for winery visits, riding, and open-fire asado evenings.

 Chozos Resort by AKEN Spirit hotel in Agrelo, Argentina